DavidHoffman80/CatClicker/README.md

 4. Run the command "gulp" in your CLI window.
 5. Open the folder "dist".
 6. Open "index.html" in your preferred browser.

+#### Instructions on how to make the app production ready
+* You must have NPM installed on your machine.
+1. Clone this repository to your local machine.
+2. Open a CLI window and CD into the folder you put the repository in.
+3. Run "npm install" to install of the project dependencies.
+4. Run the command "gulp dist" in your CLI window.
+5. Open the folder "dist".
+6. Open "index.html" in your preferred browser.